-Let’s take a closer look at five of the leading trends that marketers will need to be prepared for as we head into 2021:
+Let’s take a closer look at seven of the leading retail marketing trends that organizations will need to be prepared for throughout 2021:

 Today’s consumers want their demands fulfilled as quickly as possible.
 It wasn’t too long ago that online shoppers believed it was reasonable to wait weeks for their products to arrive.
 Now, about a decade later, consumers are beginning to expect free overnight shipping from online retailers.
 This coupled with the fact that more people than ever are choosing to shop from home, means that retailers must be prepared to deliver on expectations.

 Retailers need to respond to this trend by creating processes that allow order fulfillment to be as agile as possible.
 This requires precisely forecasting your customer’s demand by tracking purchase cycles within your market, and stocking products accordingly.